Key facts

 Too many people in Scotland are still trapped in poverty.

 Poverty statistics in Scotland look at how the lowest income households compare with average income households.
-A household is considered to be in poverty if their income if less than 60% of the average income for that household type.
+A household is considered to be in poverty if their income is less than 60% of the average income for that household type.
 A more detailed explanation can be obtained on the Scottish Government poverty statistics website.
-We are using statistics for poverty after housing costs.
+We are using statistics for poverty after housing costs unless otherwise stated.

 These statistics highlight the scale of the problem, however do not touch on how this impacts on the lives of those whose options are limited by living on a low income; organisations such as the Poverty Truth Community and our own Experts by Experience Panel aim to give voice to this and to highlight the detrimental effects of living on low incomes.

-• 61% of working age adults in poverty and 68% of children in poverty live in a household where someone is in employment.
+- 60% of working age adults in poverty and 70% of children in poverty lived in a household where someone was in paid work in 2020-23.

 (source: Scottish Government poverty statistics)